audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Windows Vista only: If no input device (such as a microphone) is enabled and connected, clicking Help > Audio Device Info causes a crash.

  * Mac OS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
-Audacity tries to select the best quality settings your system is capable of, to give the best recordings possible.
-Some sound drivers also retain these settings as defaults for other applications, which can cause these symptoms.
+Audacity tries to select the best quality settings your system is capable of, to give the best recordings possible, but some Mac applications can only work at lower quality settings.

-   To get round this, enable the option "Do not modify audio device settings" on the Audio I/O tab of the preferences, and make sure that your sound device is set up (in the Apple Sound and Midi Setup utility) to work in stereo, 16bits, with a sample rate of 44100Hz or 48000Hz.
-More help at:
+    To get round this, make sure that your sound device is set up (in Apple Sound and MIDI Setup) to work in stereo, 16 bits, with a sample rate of 44100Hz or 48000Hz.
+More help at: http://audacityteam.org/wiki/index.php?title=Mac_Bugs#Loss_of_sound_after_running_Audacity
-      http://audacityteam.org/wiki/index.php?title=Mac_Bugs#Loss_of_sound_after_running_Audacity

- * Mac OS X only: Some menus do not get re-enabled after previewing then cancelling an effect, or after applying it.

  * Mac OS X only: If using Audacity when the "Hear" audio plug-in is running (or has been since boot), there will be excessive memory usage which could cause a crash.
 This appears to be due to buggy memory allocation in "Hear".

  * Mac OS X only: Portable settings aren't picked up, and the default settings (in the default location) are always used.
-See this page for a workround: http://audacityteam.org/wiki/index.php?title=Portable_Audacity
+See this page for a workaround: http://audacityteam.org/wiki/index.php?title=Portable_Audacity

- * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and is known to have a number of issues with both reliability and useability.
+ * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and has a number of known reliability and useability issues.
 Patches to improve both will be welcomed.

  * Linux (reported on): The first file imported into a project no longer changes the project rate to the file's rate, if that rate is absent from the